+5.3 EVALUATION OF KEY FINDINGS

-The following analysis is taken from the newly created Devon Village Hall central data bank.
-The data demonstrates that East Devon's Village Halls provide their communities with physical, social, recreational, arts and learning opportunities.
+The following analysis is taken from DCT's newly created Devon Village Hall central data bank.
+The data demonstrates that Devon's Village Halls provide their communities with physical, social, recreational, arts and learning opportunities.
 They also act as a village focal point when other vital services no longer exist and help to retain a sense of community in our villages and rural hamlets.

+5.4 SO, WHAT DOES THIS TELL US?

-Village Halls are the last community-owned asset in many of East Devons rural communities.
+Village Halls are the last community-owned asset in many of Devons rural communities.
 With the closure of village shops, post offices, pubs and withdrawal of the rural mobile library service last year, Village Halls are in many cases the only place for people to meet.
-Our halls often step in to fill the gap when local facilities/organisations can no reach rural areas or are no longer accessible.
-At a time when loneliness is rife in our society, East Devon's Village Halls really are vital to the mental wellbeing and social connection of many in our rural communities, particularly as populations age and an increasing number of older people live on their own.
+Our halls often step in to fill the gap when local facilities/organisations cannot reach rural and remote rural areas or are no longer accessible.
+At a time when loneliness is rife in our society, Devon's Village Halls really are vital to the mental wellbeing and social connection of many in our rural communities, particularly as populations age and an increasing number of older people live on their own.
 6) FINANCIAL SUSTAINABILITY

-- East Devon's Village Halls require a system wide funding approach that includes consistent grants/investment including capital funds to remain sustainable in the long term. - Halls in East Devon also require additional capacity in a funded infrastructure support service, as current capacity within DCT is unable to meet the demand for training in grant applications, fundraising, diversifying income streams and marketing their halls in a digital age.
+6.1 RECOMMENDATIONS - Devon's Village Halls require a system-wide funding approach that includes consistent grant funding/investment including capital funds to remain sustainable in the long term. - Devon's Village Halls also require additional capacity in the county-wide funded infrastructure support service, as current capacity within DCT is unable to meet the demand for training in grant applications, fundraising, diversifying income streams and marketing their halls in a digital age.

-67% of East Devon's Village Halls earn more than half of their income from hall bookings.
+6.2 KEY FINDINGS 58% of Devon Village Halls earn more than half of their income from hall bookings.
 Other income sources include fundraising events, donations, grants, and in some cases solar feed in tariffs.

-61% of Village Halls in East Devon charge less than £15 an hour to hire their Hall.
+50% of Devon Village Halls charge less than £15 an hour to hire their Hall (see below).

-57% of Village Halls in East Devon are booked for less than 50% of the time despite hall committees being keen to take on more bookings.
-This demonstrates that hall committees need help to promote their offer more widely as the halls have significant potential to host placebased services in rural communities, perhaps attracting bookings from outside their immediate locality.
+67% of Devon Village Halls are booked for less than 50% of the time despite hall committees being keen to take on more bookings.
+This demonstrates that hall committees need help to promote their offer more widely and the halls have significant potential to host place based services in rural communities perhaps attracting bookings from outside their immediate locality.